<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul>

-<li><strong>Pressure Measurement:</strong> Utilizing devices such as pressure transducers and gauges, these instruments measure the force exerted by fluids or gases within a confined space.</li>
+<li><strong>Pressure Measurement:</strong><br /> Instruments such as pressure transducers and gauges measure the force exerted by gases or liquids within confined environments, crucial for maintaining system integrity.</li>

-<li><strong>Temperature Measurement:</strong> Thermocouples, resistance temperature detectors (RTDs), and infrared sensors fall within this category, employed to monitor thermal conditions crucial to many processes.</li>
+<li><strong>Temperature Measurement:</strong><br /> Devices like thermocouples, resistance temperature detectors (RTDs), and infrared sensors monitor thermal conditions vital to process control.</li>

 </ul>